Reusable Bags Better Option for Environment Than Recycling

 While there are lots of great aspects concerning recycling it is really just a way to make the best of a bad situation.
 Recycling diverts trash away from landfills and prevents materials from piling up.
 Utilizing reusable items further helps the cause and diverts materials not just out of landfills, but also delays items from reaching the recycling bin.

 Plastic bags create a lot of environmental harm.
 They clog landfills and potentially delay biodegradable materials from breaking down, they collect in drains and canals and can cause severe drainage problems and flooding.
 A byproduct of the plastic bag manufacturing process is greenhouse gases, which build up and are responsible for a whole slew of environmental dangers.

-When consumers use reusable bags, they reduce the need of disposable plastic bags and less plastic bags equals less of the above mentioned problems.
+When consumers use reusable bags, they reduce the need for disposable plastic bags and fewer plastic bags equals fewer of the above-mentioned problems.
 People sing the praises of recycling plastic bags however; disposable bags are tricky to recycle.

 Reusable Shopping Bags Always Win Over Disposable Plastic Bags

-Reusable bags require some getting used to, shoppers need to remember to bring their bags when they shop and the bags need to be cleaned on a regular bases, but for all the good they do to our environment, reusable bags are certainly worth the effort right?
+Reusable grocery bags require some getting used to, shoppers need to remember to bring their bags when they shop and the bags need to be cleaned on a periodic basis, but for all the good they do for our environment, reusable bags are certainly worth the effort, right?